jessicavaughn619/phase-5-craftsy/README.md

 ## Usage

-Users can browse products and check out as a guest, create an account by signing up on the Sign Up Page, or login with Google credentials to create a local account on Craftsy.
-Only authenticated users can leave product reviews.
-All users can shop the product catalogue, add/update/delete items from their cart, and complete the order checkout process using PayPal, Venmo, or a credit or debit card.
+Users can create an account by signing up on the Sign Up Page or login with Google credentials to create a local account on Craftsy.
+Authenticated users can leave product reviews.
+All users can browse the product catalogue, and authenticated users can add/update/delete items from their cart and complete the order checkout process using PayPal, Venmo, or a credit or debit card.
 Authenticated users can create, edit, and delete reviews for each product on the product page.
 Once leaving a review, the average rating for the product will update to reflect the new rating and will be displayed on the front of the product card.

 ## Final Thoughts